keiya01/myreact/README.md

 # Overview

-- MyReact is what to learn structure of react.
+- MyReact for learning structure of react.
 - MyReact can use only hooks.